michal-stuglik/django-mips/README.md

 #### with pip (recommended)

-Install with pip
+Install with pip (you will find mips folder in your local Python directory )

     pip install django-mips
-	you will find mips folder in your Python directory

 Setup
 -----